trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include tip.html content="To do this in Windows open a command prompt and type 'certUtil -hashfile pathToFileToCheck SHA256'.
 To do this in Linux open a terminal and type 'sha256sum pathToFileToCheck'.
 Where pathToFileToCheck is replaced with the path of the file you are checking." %}

-5. In Teensy Loader select File -> Open HEX File.
-Then select the firmware you downloaded and click open.
+{% include callout.html content="**Step 5.**  In Teensy Loader select File -> Open HEX File.
+Then select the firmware you downloaded and click open." type="default" %}
-6. Now the firmware should appear at the bottom of the Teensy Loader application.
+{% include callout.html content="**Step 6.**  Now the firmware should appear at the bottom of the Teensy Loader application." type="default" %}

 {% include image.html file="image67.png" max-width="213" %}

 {% include note.html content="If a message prompts that 'HEX file is too large' ensure that your OnlyKey is plugged in." %}

-7. In order to enable the OnlyKey to upload the new firmware a jumper (Paperclip, aluminum foil etc) must make contact between the two small copper color circles shown while the OnlyKey is plugged into the USB port.
+{% include callout.html content="**Step 7.**  In order to enable the OnlyKey to upload the new firmware a jumper (Paperclip, aluminum foil etc) must make contact between the two small copper color circles shown while the OnlyKey is plugged into the USB port." type="default" %}

 {% include tip.html content="If your OnlyKey has a case on it you can just slip the two corners out of the case without completely removing the case." %}

 {% include image.html file="image16.png" %}

-8. With the Teensy Loader in the foreground, you should now see the Teensy Loader progress bar and then a reboot complete appear in the Teensy Loader which indicates that the firmware has loaded successfully.
+{% include callout.html content="**Step 8.**  With the Teensy Loader in the foreground, you should now see the Teensy Loader progress bar and then a reboot complete appear in the Teensy Loader which indicates that the firmware has loaded successfully." type="default" %}

 {% include image.html file="image48.png" max-width="200" %}